localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 IMAGE_NAME=localstack/snowflake localstack start
 ```

-It will start the emulator on snowflake.localhost.localstack.cloud, which is a DNS name that resolves to a local IP address (`127.0.0.1`) to make sure the connector interacts with the local APIs.
+This command starts the emulator on `snowflake.localhost.localstack.cloud`, a DNS name that resolves to the local IP address 127.0.0.1.
+This setup ensures that the connector interacts seamlessly with the local APIs.

 If you’re using [Snowflake Drivers](https://docs.snowflake.com/en/developer-guide/drivers), such as the Snowflake Connector for Python, you can use the following code to connect to the local Snowflake instance: